Avalon, California: Government

-Politics

-Avalon, California has voted Democrat in the last four presidential elections, and has also displayed some independent leanings.
+Avalon has voted for Democrats in the last four presidential elections, and has also displayed some independent leanings.
 In 2016, both Donald Trump and Hillary Clinton received a lower percentage of the vote than the previous nominees of their respective parties had received.
 In 1992, independent candidate Ross Perot carried the city with 323 votes to George H.W.
 Bush's 315.

 Education

 There are two preschools within the City of Avalon, Catalina Kid Ventures and Pre-School Learning for Avalon Youth (P.L.A.Y.).
 Kid Ventures is located next to City Hall and is funded through the city support, tuition payments, and charitable donations.
 P.L.A.Y. is a cooperative preschool that is tucked further back into the canyon at 4 Bird Park Canyon Road.
 It is located at the site of the former Bird Park, which itself was built from materials left over from the demolition of the original Sugarloaf Casino.

 For K-12 education, children attend Avalon School.
 Avalon Schools are part of the Long Beach Unified School District.
 It is divided into an elementary, middle, and high school, but a single principal administers all three levels of education.
 The campus is composed of three Mission Style buildings, a gymnasium, four secondary bungalows, and sixteen elementary bungalows.
 For high school sports, Avalon is a member of the CIF Southern Section.
 The school mascot is the Lancer.
 The teams are referred to either as the "Avalon Lancers" or "Lancers".
 Home games are played in Avalon, and visiting teams must travel by boat to the island in order to make the games.
 In turn, the Lancers travel to the mainland for away games.

 Children in Avalon have one other option for elementary education.
 Children may also study at the private Avalon Christian School, located on 346 Catalina Avenue.
 Students then attend Avalon Schools for junior high and high school education.
-In 2014, LBUSD closed their long-time one-room school, Two Harbors Elementary School, at Two Harbors in unincorporated Los Angeles County, citing that just two 4th grade students remained within Two Harbors.
+In 2014, LBUSD closed its long-time one-room school, Two Harbors Elementary School, at Two Harbors in unincorporated Los Angeles County, citing that just two students remained would have attended the following year.